 The BFA Photography and Video department has nine studio spaces that are available for student usage.

 Each studio is equipped with c-stands, chairs, apple boxes, sandbags, reflector cards and a variety of colored seamless paper rolls.

 For student’s convenience all studios come with an assortment of Profoto lighting equipment and accessories.

 Studios can be reserved in 3-hour time blocks.

-The BFA Photography and Video department has six different gallery spaces throughout the 2nd, 4th 5th, 6th and 7th floors, with gallery lighting.
+The BFA Photography and Video department has gallery spaces throughout the 2nd, 4th, and 5th floors, with gallery lighting.
 The galleries exist to give students an opportunity to share, and thus develop, their work.
 They also allow students to experience the process of curating, installing and exhibiting work.
-Everyother week receptions are held open to the public.